arcane-finance-defi/miden-bridge-cli/crates/web-client/README.md

 2. __Worker Build__: Bundles a dedicated web worker file that enables off-main-thread execution for computationally intensive functions.

 3. __Main Entry Point Build__: Bundles the top-level JavaScript module (`index.js`) which serves as the main API surface for consumers of the SDK.
+This module also imports `wasm.js`, which provides a function to load the wasm module in an async way.
+Since there's a [known issue](https://github.com/wasm-tool/rollup-plugin-rust?tab=readme-ov-file#usage-with-vite) with vite, there's a check to avoid loading the wasm module when SSR is enabled.

 This setup allows the SDK to be seamlessly consumed in JavaScript environments, particularly in web applications.